bombadil224/Jefimenko/README.md

 =========

 This is intended to become an EM simulator based on the Jefimenko equations.
+This is also an experimental plasma simulator.

 Requirements
 -------
 numpy
 matplotlib
+scipy

 Licence
 -------